 This part of the test is satisfied if an institution is meeting the interests and abilities of the underrepresented sex even if the underrepresented sex disproportionately participates less in sports.
-When determining whether your school meets this part of the three part test, look at the following:
+26 When

 - Does your school conduct a survey every few years to determine students' interest levels in sports? - Have the underrepresented sex asked the school to add any particular sports?
-If yes, did the school grant their requests? - > Are there club or intramural sports that could become varsity teams?
+If yes, did the school grant their requests? - Are there club or intramural sports that could become varsity teams?